linda2020130/CS50/Week 4 Memory/Pointers.md

 #### Memory

-* Every file on your computer lives in your disk drive, be it a hard disk drive(HDD) or a solid-state drive(SSD).
+* Every file on your computer lives in your disk drive, a hard disk drive(HDD) or a solid-state drive(SSD).
 * Disk drives are just storage space; we cannot directly work there.
 Manipulation and use of data can only take place in **RAM**(Random Access Memory), so we have to move data there.
 * Memory is basically *a huge **array of byte-sized cells**(8-bit wide bytes)*.
   * Arrays not only are useful for storage of information but also for so-called **random access** by indicating which *index location* we want.